-To quantify how the effects of robots on worker flows affect employment and unemployment, we first perform a counterfactual exercise.
-The results of this exercise show how worker flows would have evolved in the absence of increased robot use, and how employment and unemployment would have evolved as a result.
-Second, we perform a decomposition exercise originally proposed by Fujita and Ramey (2009) in a business-cycle context.
+To quantify how the effects of robots on worker flows affect employment and unemployment, we first conduct a counterfactual analysis.
+Its results show how worker flows would have evolved in the absence of increased robot use, and how employment and unemployment would have evolved as a result.
+Second, we calculate decompositions originally proposed by Fujita and Ramey (2009) in a business-cycle context.
 This allows us to decompose how the effects of robots on hirings and separations contribute to changes in employment and unemployment.
-As we perform this exercise by country, we are able to provide some suggestive evidence on the role of labour market institutions in this context.
-Labour market institutions are of interest in this context because even shocks that are common at the macro or sectoral level can lead to different labour market outcomes between countries, as shown by Blanchard and Wolfers (2000).
+As we perform this exercise by country, we are able to provide suggestive evidence on the role of labour market institutions in this context.
+Labour market institutions are of interest because even shocks that are common at the macro or sectoral level can lead to different labour market outcomes between countries, as shown by Blanchard and Wolfers (2000).
 Following their insights, we provide evidence for three labour market institutions: employment protection legislation (EPL), trade union coverage, and unemployment benefit replacement rates.

 Our paper's findings and contributions to the literature can be summarised as follows.
 First, we study labour market transitions, and provide evidence of the effects of automation on worker flows in a range of European countries.
 Up to now, the literature has focused on employment stocks or structures.
 We find that, on average, robot exposure significantly reduced the likelihood of job separations, and it increased, albeit slightly, the likelihood of job finding.
 Our results are consistent with country-specific findings on worker flows.
-For example, Domini et al. (2021) found that automation episodes in French manufacturing firms were associated with a higher hiring rate and a lower separation rate.
+For example, Domini et al. (2021) found that automation episodes in French manufacturing firms were associated with a lower separation rate and a higher hiring rate.
 However, there is no evidence yet on the effects of automation on labour market flows in a cross-country setting.

 Second, we identify differences in (initial) labour costs as a driver of cross-country differences in the labour market effects of robot adoption.
 Previous cross-country studies of employment effects of automation (de Vries et al. 2020; Klenert, Fernandez-Macias, and Anton 2020) did not shed much light on the factors that may explain cross-country differences, as they used broad country categorisations rather than explicitly quantifying the effect of differences in countries' labour costs, as we do here.
-We find that in countries with initially lower labour costs, robot exposure reduced the likelihood of job separation more strongly.2 In addition, we observe that the effect of robot exposure on the likelihood of job finding was positive in countries with relatively low initial labour costs, but was negative in countries with the highest initial labour costs in Europe.
+We find that in Europe the link between labour costs and transition rates follows an inverted U-shape for separations, and a U-shape for job findings.
+This implies that in countries with